transcom/mymove/docs/adr/0049-etag-for-child-updates.md

 Generally, to update a record, the caller must provide an E-tag, passed in the header `If-Match` that matches that of the record in the db.

-However the parent and child have two different E-tags, and the E-tag is passed in a sole parameter in the header.
+However the parent and child have two different E-tags, and only the parent's E-tag is passed in a sole parameter in the header.

 Therefore, it's not possible to pass in the child and parent E-tag cleanly.